Murder of Laci Peterson: Discovery of bodies

-On April 13, 2003, two people walking their dog found the body of a male fetus on a tidal flat of the San Francisco Bay shore in Richmond's Point Isabel Regional Shoreline park.
-The following day, a jogger spotted a human torso in the riprap along the Point Isabel shoreline, approximately one mile from where the body of the fetus was found.
+On April 13, 2003, two people walking their dog found the body of a male fetus on a tidal flat of the San Francisco Bay shore near Marina Bay in Richmond.
+The following day, a jogger spotted a human torso in the riprap along the shoreline of Point Isabel Regional Park, approximately one mile from where the body of the fetus was found.
 On April 18, 2003, DNA tests verified the bodies were Laci and her unborn son, Conner.

 The autopsies on both bodies were performed by forensic pathologist Dr. Brian Peterson (no relation).
 Although a judge sealed the autopsy results, an anonymous Associated Press source revealed Conner's body had minor decomposition, mutilations on his right side, and a length of nylon cord wrapped around his body.
 The source of the mutilations and how the cord became wrapped around Conner's body could not be conclusively determined.

-Laci's body was bloated, missing her head, arms, most of her legs, her internal organs, and was severely decomposed.
-The autopsy revealed Laci had two cracked ribs and some cracked neck bones, but that her uterus and cervix were intact.
-Neither Laci's date of death nor whether the broken ribs and neck bones occurred postmortem could be conclusively determined.
-The missing head and limbs led to rumors that Scott had dismembered Laci beforehand, but Dr. Peterson found no human-made incisions.
-Dr. Peterson and state forensic pathologists testified the missing organs and disarticulation were conditions consistent with a body weighted at the wrists and ankles and submerged in seawater for several months.
+Laci's body was bloated, severely decomposed, and missing its head, arms, lower legs, and internal organs.
+The autopsy revealed Laci had two fractured ribs and neck vertebrae, but her uterus and cervix were intact.
+Neither Laci's date of death nor whether the broken ribs and vertebrae occurred postmortem could be conclusively determined.
+Laci's missing head and limbs led to rumors that Scott had dismembered Laci beforehand, but Dr. Peterson found no human-made incisions.
+Dr. Peterson and state forensic pathologists testified the missing organs and disarticulation were conditions consistent with a body weighted at the wrists and ankles, and submerged in seawater for several months.
 Laci's head, arms, and legs were never recovered.

 Dr. Peterson concluded Conner had died in utero and his body was expelled from Laci's decomposing corpse when the skin over the abdominal cavity ruptured due to natural decompositional processes.
 Seawater entered the abdominal cavity and washed out most of Laci's internal organs, as well as Conner.